 Broadside collisions can be extremely deadly and dangerous on congested city streets.
 In areas like Chicago, pedestrians and drivers are at a risk when they are involved in side-sweep motorcycle accidents.
-Motorcycle drivers are at the greatest threat for being involved in these types of accidents.
-They may suffer from paralysis, severed limbs, or even death when they are involved in broadside collisions.
-It is important for new motorcycle operators to understand the nature of side-sweep motorcycle accidents, their causes and to be fully aware of their safety on the road at all times.
+Motorcycle drivers are at the most significant threat for being involved in these types of accidents.
+They may have paralysis, severed limbs, or even death when they are involved in broadside collisions.
+It is vital for new motorcycle operators to understand the nature of side-sweep motorcycle accidents, their causes and to be fully aware of their safety on the road at all times.

 A broadside collision is also known as a “T-Bone” or side-sweep accident.
 This type of accident occurs when a motorcycle is struck on its side by the front of another vehicle.
 The motorcycle driver is often severely injured as a result of these accidents.
 A side-sweep crash can also cause multiple other accidents on the road too.